gdha/www.it3.be/projects/index.md

 ## Relax-and-Recover (ReaR) Automated Testing

-[Relax-and-Recover Automated Testing ]({{ site.url }}/projects/rear-automated-testing/) is an open source sub-project of ReaR dedicated to ReaR testing fully automated.
+[Relax-and-Recover Automated Testing]({{ site.url }}/projects/rear-automated-testing/) is an open source sub-project of ReaR dedicated to ReaR testing fully automated.
 This project is sponsored by customers who subscribed to one of our [ReaR Support Services]({{ site.url }}/rear-support/).

+## Relax-and-Recover (ReaR) User Guide Documentation

+[Relax-and-Recover (ReaR) User Guide Documentation]({{ site.url }}/projects/rear-user-guide/) is an open source sub-project of ReaR dedicated to provide a decent ReaR User Guide for the community.
+A [ReaR Subscription]({{ site.url }}/projects/rear-user-guide/) buys you guaranteed time per week that we will work on the User Guide.

 ## Upgrade-UX